Say Goodnight to the World

-Say Goodnight to the World is a solo album by the American singer and songwriter Dax Riggs, released in 2010.
+Say Goodnight to the World is the second solo album by the American singer and songwriter Dax Riggs, released in 2010.

 Critical reception

 The Austin Chronicle called the album "gritty punk-blues", writing that "[Riggs's] gothic-noir lullabies ... are carried by a voice that still conjures the ghost of Layne Staley."
 Spin wrote that Say Goodnight to the World "plops Sun Studios into the middle of Transylvania, with Riggs as a pensive, late-night Elvis."
 The Washington Post wrote that the album "may be [Riggs's] best ... a darkly psychedelic exorcism."